 Respecting the writer’s voice.
 I put a lot of thought into creating the right tagline for my editing business, The Meticulous Type.
 I wanted it to convey my utmost respect for the writer’s voice and my assurance that it would be foremost in my thoughts when I edited an author’s work.
 I wanted writers to know that they could trust me.
-Working with fiction writers, who create a myriad of characters who must speak to the reader in their own unique voices, I appreciate how critical it is for me to exercise editorial restraint to avoid inadvertently injecting my voice into the book.
+Working with fiction writers, who create myriad characters who must speak to the reader in their own unique voices, I appreciate how critical it is for me to exercise editorial restraint to avoid inadvertently injecting my voice into the book.

 Now, I must confess that I wasn’t always adept at showing such restraint